StructuresComp/snap-buckling-knots/README.md

     ```
 - [Pardiso Solver Project](https://www.pardiso-project.org/)
   - Necessary for access to Pardiso, which is used as a sparse matrix solver.
-  - In linux, Put the .so file under /usr/lib.
-In Windows, check the link attached in the pardiso solve project title.
+  - Put the downloaded .so file under /usr/lib.

 - [OpenGL / GLUT](https://www.opengl.org/)
   - OpenGL / GLUT is used for rendering the knot through a simple graphic.